mpjw/dotfiles/README.md

 # dotfiles and configuration
-A great resource for setting up linux work environments is the [lost semester class at MIT](https://missing.csail.mit.edu/)
+A great resource for setting up linux work environments is the [missing semester class at MIT](https://missing.csail.mit.edu/).
+Furthermore, the `.vimrc` file in this repository stems from the missing semester class.